Master of Arts in History

 - Official Transcript from each institution that has granted you a degree, or at which you are currently enrolled

 Please note that documents, including a writing sample and transcripts, should be uploaded to the application.
 Applicants should not send hard copies of application materials to the Department of History.
 When you submit your online application, it is made available to the Department of History for review, yet it is the applicant's responsibility to ensure the Office of Graduate Studies has received all materials by the deadline.
-The Department of History Graduate Office cannot process your application and move it forward for consideration by the Graduate Committee until all materials have been received.
-The Department of History reviews applications for completeness, and the Graduate Program Coordinator will contact you if your application is not complete.

-M.A.
-Degree Requirements
+M.A. in History Degree Requirements

 Research Language Requirement

-Terminal M.A.
-Students: Upon admission to the program students should consult with their advisor to determine if their research interests require knowledge of a research language.
-Students should discuss research language expectations with potential advisors during the application process.
-If a non-English research language is required, the faculty advisor should designate the primary research language.
+If a non-English research language is required, the faculty advisor will designate the primary research language.
 Students must demonstrate proficiency in the primary research language by the end of their first year in the program.
-(See the Graduate Handbook for certification requirements)
+(See the Graduate Handbook for certification requirements) If English is sufficient as the primary research language, there is no additional research language requirement for M.A. students.

 M.A.
 Examination